S.T.A.L.K.E.R.: Call of Pripyat

-These are the extra lines for intro sequence that are never heard in-game.
+These are the extra lines for the intro sequence that are never heard in-game.
 There are no pictures for them, and the music length is not long enough to include them.

 Interestingly enough, the intro was rewritten at some point of the development but was not revoiced for English translation.
-This results in difference between what is said by narrator and what is mentioned in subtitles, both in used lines, and two last two unused ones.
+This results in a difference between what is said by the narrator and what is mentioned in the subtitles, both in used lines, and two last two unused ones.
 Here's the comparison of them: